Offline Signing with Atto Commons

 const addressesToMonitor = [hotWalletAddress, anotherAddress];

-const accountsInfo = await client.account(addressesToMonitor);
+const accountsInfo = await nodeClient.account(addressesToMonitor);

 // Create a map of address -> account info for easy reference